joshuadavidthomas/django-github-app/CONTRIBUTING.md

 # just testall
 ```

-Both can be passed additional arguments that will be provided to `pytest`:
+Both can be passed additional arguments that will be provided to `pytest`.

 ```bash
 uv run nox --session test -- -v --last-failed